fortify/gha-ssc-generate-sarif/README.md

 ## Deprecation Notice

-This GitHub Action is being replaced by https://github.com/marketplace/actions/export-fortify-vulnerability-data, which provides:
+This GitHub Action is being replaced by https://github.com/marketplace/actions/export-fortify-vulnerability-data to allow customers to benefit from the following enhancements:

 * Support for both FoD and SSC
 * Support for additional output formats